Gary Tuttle: Running success

 At the Olympic Trials he finished 7th in the 10,000 metres in 1976 and also made the trials in 1980 and 1984.
 William Harvey was his coach.
 He also ran in the Marathon trials in 1976.
 He continued to do marathons and in 1985 finished second in the Boston Marathon behind England's Geoff Smith's repeat victory.
 It was kind of unexpected for the 37-year-old accompanying his future wife, Ruth Vomund to her first visit to the event.

 One key or result from Tuttle's success is he possessed one of the highest VO2 max capabilities recorded.
 After a career of Marathons, Tuttle has come to realize that the marathon distance is not his best, pointing to his lifetime personal record in the 10,000 meters of 28:26 as indicating he should have been able to run a marathon six minutes faster.

 Feeling like a bullet-proof long distance runner, Tuttle found his undoing in attempting a remarkable stunt—running his age on his birthday.
 When he turned 39, he ran 39 miles.
 While he successfully negotiated that ordeal, without taking time off, he continued to train as he had for the last two decades.
 He injured his hamstrings to the point that he was never able to run without pain, though he has continued to run sporadically into his 60s.

 Businessman

 For three decades (1976 to 2007), Tuttle owned the Inside Track Running Store in Ventura, creating and coaching the Team Inside Track team of local community runners.
 The best of those runner, the TIT Racing Team, included Vomund and eventual CIF California State Meet champion Josh Spiker, who would buy the store from Tuttle in 2007.
 During this period, Tuttle was instrumental in the organization of several dozen races every year and worked as a starter or official for dozens more.

+In 1988, he reported a suspiciously poor quality with the name-brand running shoes sold at Big 5 Sporting Goods stores.
+The attorney general opened an investigation, and the sports retailer was fined $125,000 in 1990 for making deals with brands to manufacture low-quality shoes for distribution in Big 5 stores only, but advertising them as regular models.